-\paragraph{Guidelines for practical application} When using our approach in practice we recommend to have at least a few thousand observations per data shard for a normal approximation to be reasonable.
-At this stage we suggest to avoid high dimensional settings where the number of parameters exceeds the number of data points, see i.e. \citet{kass1995bayes}, where at least 5 observations per dimension are recommended.
+When using our approach in practice we recommend at least a few thousand observations per data shard for a normal approximation to be reasonable.
+At this stage we suggest to avoid high dimensional settings where the number of parameters exceeds the number of data points, see also \citet{kass1995bayes}, where at least 5 observations per dimension are recommended.
 If the number of observations per shard are too small, the normal approximation becomes unreliable and one risks to face a large downward bias when combining the results.
 For complex models the bias grows faster as we split the data in smaller shards.
 It can be helpful to evaluate the variance of summary statistics across the shards to detect if the splits are not homogeneous and run the sampler on a different number of splits.

-We recommend sufficiently long Markov chains (see our default settings for the experiments) and adequate convergence diagnosis to make sure that the posterior has been explored sufficiently and estimated posterior moments are reliable.
+We recommend sufficiently long Markov chains (see our default settings for the experiments) and the use of convergence diagnostics to make sure that the posterior has been explored sufficiently and that estimated posterior moments are reliable.
 In particular, we often face the challenge to find a balance between (a) making sure the approximations are precise enough and (b) limiting computation time.
-In practice the bias in the estimation is often smaller than the variation in the estimators.
+In practice, the bias in the estimation is often smaller than the variation in the estimators.
 Thus consistent model choice between competing models is possible.
 However, care is needed if competing models are similar.